chrisgarbarini/Chris-Garbarini/_posts/2022-04-20-reflection.md

 **Conclusion**

 I have found out that this class has made me a better writer and taught me some very useful skills for the future.
 This class is not a traditional English class.
 All of the readings that we did before every class gave me a new perspective on my writing.
 This is a very engaging class and none of the assignments are dull.
 Everything we did in Digital Humanities was for a purpose, whether that be to prepare us for the next assignment or to improve our writing.
-One tool that really bennefited me and others during this class was the course wesbite.
-The course website had all the information you needed.